Items Detailed items Activities

 Employee campaign (HUB notice)

-Upload posts or ads about resource saving and environmental protection
+Upload of posts or ads about resource saving and environmental protection

-1.7 Management of climate change risks and climate-related opportunities GHG(Greenhouse Gas) emissions
+1.8 Management of climate-related risks and opportunities GHG(Greenhouse Gas) emissions

 Seocho